MonkyMars/BlueQuill/CURRENT.md

 # Current Version of [BlueQuill](https://www.bluequill.tech/)
 ## Version 0.1 (BETA)
+**Important Notices!**
-**Important Notice!** BlueQuill is currently optimized for desktop and laptop.
-While basic functionality might work on mobile devices, we strongly recommend using BlueQuill on larger screens for the best experience and access to all features.
+- **Device Compatibility:** BlueQuill is optimized for desktop and laptop computers.
+While basic features are accessible on mobile devices, we strongly recommend using a desktop/laptop for the best experience and full feature access.
+- **Browser Support:** For optimal performance, use Chrome, Firefox, or Edge browsers.
+- **Screen Requirements:** A minimum screen width of 1024px is recommended for the best user experience.
+- **Data Security Notice:** Documents are currently stored without encryption.
+Please avoid storing sensitive or confidential information.
+BlueQuill is not recommended for commercial or enterprise use at this time.

 > 💡 **Pro tip:** For optimal performance and functionality, use BlueQuill on Chrome, Firefox, or Edge browsers with a minimum screen width of 1024px.